QPG-MIT/optiverse/docs/INSPECT_WAVEPLATE_FIX.md

 - The fix is minimal and only affects waveplate interactions
 - Ray segments may now be slightly shorter (split at waveplates)
 - This is the correct physical representation: polarization changes at the waveplate boundary
-- The pipet tool can now be used to verify waveplate transformations
+- The inspect tool can now be used to verify waveplate transformations
 - Useful for debugging QWP/HWP configurations and polarization optics

 ## Files Modified